 Mobile social video: YouTube vs TikTokDespite the relevance of on-demand video services via mobile, there is also another emerging player that has gained traction over the past years: mobile social video.
-Be it professionally produced video content posted by influencers to Instagram stories or snaps shared with friends on Snapchat – social is mobile and many mobile-first social platforms have become synonymous with easy video sharing among friends and followers.
+Be it professionally produced video content posted by creators on TikTok or snaps shared with friends on Snapchat – social is mobile and many mobile-first social platforms have become synonymous with extensive video content consumption and sharing among friends and followers.